gefalko/gepick/README.md

 # Gepick

-Gepick goal is to create platform for sport predictions.
-With tools for sport picks tipsters, strategies makers and tools for create artifical intellegence or tools for create statistical mathematical models for sport predictions.
-Also fo predictions sharing and for money generation from sport predictions.
+GePick project goal is to create a platform for sports predictions.
+With tools for sports picks tipsters, strategies makers and tools for creating artificial intelligence or tools for creating statistical mathematical models for sports predictions.
+Also of predictions sharing and for money generation from sports predictions.
 Gepick is open source, so everyone can join to help build this platform.

 Main modules: